walles/headsetharry/README.md

 by clicking the (very small) `API Key` and `Build Secret` links.

 # TODO Before Getting Beta Users
-* Add a `.travis.yml` configuration to lint, Findbugs and run the unit tests
+* Add a `.travis.yml` configuration to lint, and the unit tests
+* Add Findbugs to the Travis build
+* Don't log to Crashlytics if running in the emulator
 * Set app version code from `git` somehow
 * Make up a release process and document it

 # TODO Before Releasing on Android Market
+* Add pre-commit and pre-push hooks that run lint, Findbugs and unit tests, possibly copy from Battery Logger.
 * Add a license
 * Properly internationalize LanguagesPreference.java
 * Verify that we work OK even for locales that we don't have any